Obamacare and Medicare Advantage: What You Need to Know

 Obamacare and Medicare Advantage plans: cuts to Medicare Advantage plans.

 According to the National Institute of Health (NIH), the Affordable Care Act (ACA) included significant cuts to Medicare Advantage plan payments.
 Over a three to six year phase-in period, the legislation reduced some plan payments while rewarding some plans that provided high-quality care.
 Plans are eligible for bonuses and rebates depending on quality performance.
 In 2011, the NIH predicted that some plans would be forced to shut down as a result of the payment reductions, thereby decreasing beneficiaries’ access to plans.
 Despite this prediction, Medicare Advantage enrollments have increased.
-In 2016, 31 percent (17.6 million) of Medicare beneficiaries were enrolled in Medicare Advantage plans.
+In 2017, 34.6 percent (20.4million) of Medicare beneficiaries were enrolled in Medicare Advantage plans.
 This is a marked increase since 2009, pre-Obamacare, when Medicare Advantage enrollment was 23 percent (10.5 million) of Medicare beneficiaries.

 Medicare Advantage plans may still be affordable despite Obamacare cuts